 The simple solution here is to replace the broken power steering cap.
 This is not an expensive repair, and it’s something you can do without involving anyone.
 Just remove the old cap and replace with a new one.
 Easy to do!

 Cost Of Replacing a Bad Power Steering Cap

 You’d get a new one between $3 – $10, depending on the design of your vehicle’s power steering system.
-The caps are available in various stores, including Amazon.
+The caps are available in various stores, or you can buy it online.